 - Prepare your data by applying geoprocessing tools to clean, construct, integrate, and format the data.

 Once you've investigated the data, you can use the tools and features on the ribbon to prepare the data.
 For example, you can use the Transform Field tool from the Construct gallery to normalize the fields, or you can use the Fill Missing Values tool from the Clean gallery to replace the null values.
 Alternatively, you can right-click the cell containing the number of nulls to open the Fill Missing Values tool.
-You can also use tools from the right-click menus of the statistics and fields panels in the Data Engineering view to fix issues in your data.
+You can also use tools from the context menus of the statistics and fields panels in the Data Engineering view to fix issues in your data.